creitz/CRDropdownAlert/README.md

 ```
 CRDropdownalert uses autolayout to determine sizing.
 When you pass a custom view to show(), the view will be centered horizontally and given some padding around the edges.
 You will probably need to set progressView.translatesAutoresizingMaskIntoConstraints to false. translatesAutoresizingMaskIntoConstraints will automatically be set to false for you on the customView.

+You can also pass a custom window from which the dropdown should be launched.

 ## Support

 Feel free to open an issue or issue a PR!
 Check out the [contribution guide](CRDropdownAlert/CHANGELOG.md) for more info.